denisekhuu/fl_workspace/ReadMe.md

 You can create your python files in the Jupyter Notebook UI.
 If the conda environment with jupyter notebook isn't what you want, you can also create a local python virtual environment.
-# Create A Local Python
+# Create A Python Virtual Environment

 1. Change to the ml_workspace in the terminal with